-6.2.
-This policy seeks to ensure that shop fronts and signage are in keeping with and contribute positively to the character of the local area.
+6.19.
+The policy seeks to ensure that shop signage contributes positively to the overall look and feel of the town centre.

-- 6.3.
-Borehamwood High Street, shops within the centre of Elstree village and the various retail spaces within the industrial/commercial areas should be enhanced and/or protected in order that the contribute to the character of the neighbourhood area to which it relates, rather than detracting from it. - 6.4.
-HBC's Planning and Design Guide: Part F (Shop Fronts) sets out general principles relating to signage across the broad geographic area. - 6.5.
+- 6.20.
+Borehamwood High Street, shops within the centre of Elstree village, retail spaces within the industrial/commercial areas and secondary shopping areas in residential areas should be enhanced and/or protected in order that the contribute to the character of the neighbourhood area to which it relates, rather than detracting from it. - 6.21.
+HBC's Planning and Design Guide: Part F (Shop Fronts) sets out general principles relating to signage across the broad geographic area. - 6.22.
 At the moment local level, within Elstree Village Centre, the Conservation Area Appraisal notes the detrimental impact that commercial signage can have on the character of an area.